segmentio/segment-docs/src/connections/destinations/catalog/actions-launchdarkly/index.md

 ## Migration from the classic LaunchDarkly destination

-Be sure to disconnect the the classic LaunchDarkly destination before enabling this destination to avoid duplicate experimentation events in LaunchDarkly.
+Be sure to disconnect the classic LaunchDarkly destination before enabling the LaunchDarkly (Actions) destination to avoid duplicate experimentation events in LaunchDarkly.